CESNET/metacentrum-user-docs/docs/data/storage-department/index.md

-# Storage department services
+# Storage Department services

-## Storage Department data policy
+The CESNET Storage Department provides a backup and archiving service.
+It is available to all users with **MetaCentrum login and password**.

+Storage Department data policies will be described to a certain level at this page.
+For more detailed information, users should however navigate the [Storage Department documentation pages](https://du.cesnet.cz/en/start).

+## Tape storage

 !!! info "Data archiving and backup is not MetaCentrum service"
     From within MetaCentrum frontend, users can **ssh**/**scp** to Storage Department infrastructure.
 Information in this section is a rough overview of data services provided by Cesnet Storage Department.
 In case of problems/questions, we recommend to [contact Cesnet Storage Department](https://du.cesnet.cz/en/o_nas/start).